 Websites & Ad Campaigns Will Solve It

-Whenever there is an emergency, you can leave it up to the free market of capitalism to swoop in and help you solve the problem whether it works or not.
-While I’m glad that many of our leaders have recognized the need to spend resources on recruiting, so much of what I’ve seen is a complete waste of time and money.
-Upgrading your website is a good thing but don’t even think for a second that this will add any recruits.
-A fancy recruiting video is cool but how many new hires said that they had no idea they wanted to go into law enforcement until they saw those sweet cutaway edits in that 90 second YouTube video?
+Whenever there is an emergency, you can leave it up to the free market of capitalism to swoop in and help you solve the problem, whether it works or not.
+While I’m glad that many of our leaders have recognized the need to invest in recruiting, so much of what I’ve seen is a complete waste of time and money.
+Upgrading your website is a good thing, but don’t even think for a second that this will add any recruits.
+A fancy recruiting video is cool, but how many new hires said that they had no idea they wanted to go into law enforcement until they saw those sweet cutaway edits in that 90-second YouTube video?

 We Are Not The Experts

-I like the effort and I appreciate when any leader sees the need to do things differently but just because we do things different does not mean success.
-Many of the companies asking for your money and making you promises, have absolutely no idea about the law enforcement profession and it’s certainly not going to be their specialty.
+I like the effort, and I appreciate it when any leader sees the need to do things differently, but just because we do things differently does not mean success.
+Many of the companies asking for your money and making you promises have absolutely no idea about the law enforcement profession, and it’s certainly not going to be their specialty.
 If you have spent money with anyone designed to increase recruiting, stop letting them tell you about web “hits” and “engagement.”
 You need to see how many recruits you actually got from the effort, and you should be able to place a price on getting each recruit.

 SAEGUARD Recruiting

 It’s no secret that I’m a huge fan of SAFEGUARD Recruiting.
-I met the founder at one of my Courageous Leadership Seminars and he told me that he had been successful in recruiting within the trucking industry and that he believed his team could help.
+I met the founder at one of my Courageous Leadership Seminars, and he told me he had been successful in recruiting in the trucking industry and believed his team could help.

 Not only have they helped, but they have revolutionized law enforcement recruiting beyond my imagination.
-I’m hopeful with the progress I have seen thus far but I also see the expected pushback in a profession that is accustomed to doing it “their” way.
+I’m hopeful about the progress I have seen thus far, but I also see the expected pushback in a profession accustomed to doing it “their” way.

-Those that hate us have no sympathy for our recruiting problems and the citizens that we serve aren’t likely paying attention.
-But there will come a time in the near future that our excuses will have to end, and we will need to ensure the safety of our community.
+Those who hate us have no sympathy for our police recruiting problems, and the citizens that we serve aren’t likely to pay attention.
+But there will come a time in the near future when our excuses will have to end, and we will need to ensure the safety of our community.

-The best way to do that is to recruit and do it effectively.
+The best way to do that is to recruit effectively.